bmampaey/SOLARNET-service/README.md

 ===========================
 The SDA is an application supported by the [SOLARNET](http://www.solarnet-east.eu/) project, funded by the European Commission’s FP7 Capacities Programme under the Grant Agreement 312495.

-It's purpose is to collect metadata from as many solar observations as possible, especially those made thanks to the SOLARNET project, in a commmon repository and make them available to the scientific community.
+It's purpose is to collect metadata from as many solar observations as possible, especially those made thanks to the SOLARNET project, in a common repository and make them available to the scientific community.

 The first version was released in February 2016, and the second version is currently in active development